 Why I Write Strong Female Characters

 Women shouldn’t have to be resilient, but the reality is that, in real life we are (and we must be).
 That’s why I write characters who embody resilience, strength, and unwavering determination.
 Writing strong female characters is a homage to the countless women who navigate challenges, overcome obstacles, and emerge stronger.
-Or, those who are irreversibly weakened or changed, but who learn to live in that new normal anyway.
-These characters become mirrors reflecting the real-life resilience of the women in my life and around the world.
+It’s also for those who are irreversibly weakened or changed but who learn to live in that new normal anyway, because that happens, too, and is okay.
+It’s honest.

-Strong female characters go beyond one-dimensional portrayals.
+Featuring strong female characters also allows me to foster empowerment among readers, especially those who identify as women.
+Seeing ourselves reflected in stories of strength and agency validates our experiences and reinforces the idea that our voices and stories are integral to the societies we live in, because strong female characters go beyond one-dimensional portrayals.
 They are complex, multifaceted individuals with strengths, vulnerabilities, and unique journeys.
-Writing these characters allows me to explore the depth of human experience and challenge the notion that women can only occupy specific roles in narratives.
+Writing these characters allows me to explore the human experience and challenge the notion that women can only occupy specific roles within our stories, and within our world.

-Strong female characters navigate their stories with agency and autonomy.
+In my stories, the women navigate their stories with agency and autonomy, and this is what I’d say is the most prominent feature of the characters I consider “strong female characters” throughout all media.
 They make choices, face consequences, and drive the narrative forward.
-Writing characters with agency empowers them to be active participants in their own stories, challenging the passive roles traditionally assigned to female characters.
+They’re active participants in their own stories, which in and of itself is subversive because it challenges the passive roles traditionally assigned to female characters.
 I do think we’re seeing an overall shift in this area, and I’m excited for my work to contribute to that.

 Here's to strong women, both in fiction and reality.